SerenTera/afk-notify/README.md

 ## Updates
 - If you updated win10 recently to Fall creators update, update tera-notifier: https://github.com/SerenTera/tera-notifier

-- Will do a configuration file soon, disable updates if needed
+- config.js is updated recently (22/08/2018).
+Delete old file for new config file if you need it.

 Requires:
 - Commands module by Pinkie-Pie